How the Study Worked

 The women who were randomized to AROMASIN were compared with the women who stayed on tamoxifen.

 A comparison took place almost 3 years (34.5 months) after the women were assigned to different groups.
-There was an additional follow-up after almost 5 years (52.4 months)—about 25 months after tamoxifen or AROMASIN treatment ended.
+There was an additional follow-up after 10 years (120 months)—about 85 months after tamoxifen or AROMASIN treatment ended.

 Postmenopausal women who took part in the AROMASIN IES, including women who had: